landtechnologies/technical-challenge/land-ownership/README.md

 ## Guidelines

-1. Spend a **maximum of 2 hours** on this challenge - use your time wisely, we know it's valuable!
+1. We expect you to spend **around 2 hours** on this challenge - use your time wisely, we know it's valuable!
 2. Ideally use javascript or python as we can run that kind of code fairly easily.
 For other languages, please wrap your solution with Docker.
 3. Tell us about key decisions you made and what you'd do if you had more time.
 4. Keep your solution simple, making effective use of your chosen language.
-5. Tests are great (we love them), but be wary of time constraints.
+5. Do provide some tests, especially around the most important logic.
 6. We're not looking for production-ready enterprise-scale code (no databases or servers please).

 ## Background